acmdas/das_fieldstones/consultingsmiths-2019-04-13 .md

 <link>http://www.consultingsmiths.com/the-state-of-current-science/</link>
 Tue, 15 Jan 2019 02:56:22
 http://www.consultingsmiths.com/?p=1166
-<p>&ldquo;Modern, Linear Faustian Science has run it&rdquo;™s course.
+<p>&ldquo;Modern, Linear Faustian Science has run it&rdquo;s course.
 The decline is obviously visible when the spokesmanship passes from Albert Einstein to Carl Sagan to Neil DeGrasse Tyson.
-It&rdquo;™s been about 40 years since we really smashed through any scientific barriers. &rdquo; &mdash; <a href="http://www.amerika.org/politics/periscope-january-11-2019/" rel="noopener" target="_blank">Jonathan Wilkinson</a></p>
+It&rdquo;s been about 40 years since we really smashed through any scientific barriers. &rdquo; &mdash; <a href="http://www.amerika.org/politics/periscope-january-11-2019/" rel="noopener" target="_blank">Jonathan Wilkinson</a></p>
 1166
 2019-01-14 21:56:22
 2019-01-15 02:56:22